Public-Private Partnerships (P3s)

 DBFOM P3s involve the private sector in most facets of constructing, operating,

-and maintaining a new facility, including long-term financing.
+new facility, including long-term financing.
 The private-sector

 partner is repaid either by facility users, through fares or tolls, or by payments